Amazon turns to toys, home goods in latest brick-and-mortar trial | MarketScreener

 Grocery remains the other key category for Amazon's brick-and-mortar play.

-The company bought Whole Foods Market in a $13.7 billion (10.3 billion pounds) deal last year, from which it is now delivering fresh food to shoppers' homes.
-It is also rolling out smaller grocery shops known as Amazon Go, where in-store technology allows customers to walk out with items and have their credit cards billed without stopping by a cash register.
+The company bought Whole Foods Market in a $13.7 billion deal last year, from which it is now delivering fresh food to shoppers' homes.
+It is also rolling out smaller grocery shops known as Amazon Go, where in-store technology allows customers to walk out with items and have their credit cards billed without having to stop by a cash register.

-(Reporting by Jeffrey Dastin in San Francisco; editing by Marguerita Choy and Bill Berkrot)
+(Reporting by Jeffrey Dastin in San Francisco; editing by Bill Berkrot and Tom Brown)

 By Jeffrey Dastin